Bitcoin Rewards vs Traditional Loyalty Programs: A Merchant's Guide

 - The Bitcoin element adds what traditional programs can't: word-of-mouth potential, built-in brand recall from news coverage, and access to a new customer demographic through the Oshi Network.

-The average American belongs to 18 or 19 loyalty programs.
-They actively use about half of them.
+Deloitte's 2025 survey found the average consumer enrolls in eight loyalty programs but actively participates in only five.
+40% admit they sometimes forget to redeem rewards entirely.
 The rest sit forgotten in an app drawer or buried in an email inbox, collecting digital dust alongside the points they were supposed to redeem.

 If you run a business with a loyalty program, there's a real chance yours is one of the forgotten ones.